-Entry information: It is expected that students will have achieved at least one of 1.2 (Algebra) and 1.3 (Graphing) and have achieved NCEA Level 1 Mathematics and Statistics with a Merit or Excellence endorsement and/or teacher recommendations.
+Entry information: It is expected that students will have achieved at least one of 1.2 (Algebra) and 1.3 (Graphing).
+It is beneficial if students have passed their previous Mathematics course with an endorsement at Merit or Excellence.

 Topics and contexts studied in this course: Algebra, Calculus, Statistics and Probability.